1. Purpose of the Council

 A. Officers.
 Officers of the Council are: Chair, Vice Chair, and Immediate Past Chair.

 2. Duties of Officers.
-The Chair will preside over meetings and serve as liaison between the Council and the University community.
+The Chair will preside over meetings and serve as liaison between the Council and the research community.
 The Chair will call the meetings and, in concert with the Executive Committee, establish the agenda.
 The Chair will insure that the census is conducted and elections held.
 The Vice Chair shall serve in the Chair's absence and shall assume the Chair if the Chair can no longer serve.
 The Immediate Past Chair provides historical perspective and continuity between the previous and present year's activities of the Council.
 The Officers will complete a yearly summary of Council activities.

 B. Executive Committee.
 An Executive Committee will advise the Chair on Council activities.
 The Executive Committee will be comprised of the Chair, Vice Chair, Immediate Past Chair, and Council Members that are recommended by the Chair and ratified by the Council.
+Executive Committee member terms are for one year, from September 1 to August 31 the following year.

 C. Ad hoc Subcommittees.
 May be created when needed to address issues of importance to the CPI.
 Composition and supervision of the ad hoc committees will be done under the discretion of the Chair and advisement by the Executive Committee.